-NOTE: For EBT, changes in the payee, address and authorized cardholder must be made immediately since files are sent to the vendor overnight and changes are not restricted to RAPIDS deadlines.
+NOTE: For EBT, changes in the payee, address and authorized cardholder can be made immediately since files are sent to the vendor overnight and changes are not restricted to RAPIDS deadlines.

-- 14. Inactive, Dormant and Expunged EBT Accounts - a.
+- 13. Inactive, Dormant And Expunged EBT Accounts - a.
 Inactive Account 45 Days